lushigre/calculator/README.md

 # calculator
-This is a Calculator for Git &amp; Github class
+This is a Calculator for Git &amp; Github class.